Render Farm FAQ

-This will stop all automatic up- and downloads.
+This will stop all automatic render farm up- and downloads.

-A new window opens and shows all active up- and downloads.
+A new window opens and shows all active render farm up- and downloads.

-If you have a standalone render job, you can import it here.
+If you have a standalone render job for the render farm, you can import it here.
 Just follow the steps in the wizard that pops up when you choose your standalone version.

-This is where you can modify the settings of RebusDrop.
-You can set up the path to your 3D software, what notifications you want to get, bandwidth limits for up- and downloads and your proxy server, if you are using one.
+This is where you can modify the settings of the RebusDrop.
+You can set up the path to your 3D software, what notifications you want to get from the render farm, bandwidth limits for up- and downloads and your proxy server, if you are using one.
 Here you can also find the version number of the RebusDrop in the 'Info' tab.